 They Spend Too Much Time and Energy on Pre-Save Campaigns

-This is one of the most surprising ones for musicians, because it’s been drilled into our heads that pre-save campaigns are *it* and there was a time this was the case.
+There was a time when pre-save campaigns were *it* for musicians.
 If you could get fans to pre-save and listen on release day, it felt like your odds of being added to a playlist were much higher.
 While there’s some truth to that, the volume you have to hit for the Spotify algorithm to take notice is much higher than one might hope, and for the most part, while pre-save campaigns are great, they’re not the only thing you should be focused on.

-There’s a tendency to focus all your energy on getting people to pre-save, but if the people doing that aren’t actually regular Spotify users who are going to then listen to your song when it drops (and many, many times after) then it doesn’t really make sense.
+There’s a tendency to focus all your energy on getting people to pre-save, but if the people doing that aren’t actually regular Spotify users who will then listen to your song when it drops (and many, many times after), then it doesn’t really make sense.

-Think about it, how many hours during a pre-release campaign are you spending pushing pre-save?
+Think about it: How many hours during a pre-release campaign are you spending pushing pre-save?
 Are the results worth it?
-Instead, spend some of that time on getting press or working on building your email list.
-Remember, you only have so much time and energy in a day and if you’re using all of it to push pre-saves, that means you’re not using it for things that could convert to actual (paying) fans.
+Instead, spend some of that time getting press or building your email list.

 Plays might initially feel more exciting, but —having strong quotes to add to your EPK or more real fans coming out to your shows go a long way when looking to achieve other goals like booking shows or signing to a label.